 The main difference between search engine optimization (SEO) and SEM is that the former is unpaid.

 Search engine optimization relies on organic, unpaid content to improve site visibility.
 This might include on-page optimization with technical SEO and website copy optimized to rank for a specific keyword.
 It could also rely on off-page optimization through social media marketing, email marketing, backlink strategies and other off-site tactics.

 Without strong SEO and keyword research, SEM can end up costing more money.
 This is because of the important role that Quality Score plays in determining CPC.

 Optimizing your website or landing page to rank for certain keywords is therefore important for tempering the cost of PPC strategies.

 The main difference between search engine optimization (SEO) and SEM is that the former is unpaid. ____________

 Why Brafton for SEM?

 As a full-service digital marketing agency, Brafton can take the reins on your SEM campaign management.
+An expert SEM agency gets you connected quickly and directly with your target audience.
 Our PPC strategists can help you through every phase of the SEM process.